jelhan/croodle/README.md

 Requirements
 ------------

 Croodle is designed to have as few as possible requirements on the server it is running on.
-Croodle runs on almost every web space with PHP.
+Croodle runs on almost every web space with PHP >= 5.3.
 Croodle stores the data in textfiles, so there is no need for a database server like mySQL.

 Due to security reasons you should have SSL encryption enabled and provide a valid certificate.